bnu-wangxun/Deep_Metric/README.md

-### XBM: A New Sota method for DML, accepted by CVPR-2020 :
+### XBM: A New Sota method for DML, accepted by CVPR-2020 as Oral:

 ### Cross-Batch Memory for Embedding Learning (https://arxiv.org/pdf/1912.06798.pdf)